ElVinto/semi_online_task_allocation/README.md

 - `timeStep` is a non negative integer denoting the size of each time step in seconds.
 The default timeStep is set to 0.

 - `ordering` is a label representing the task ordering.
-The default task ordering is DDUR (Decreasing Duration), the different options are listed in the section Ordering.
+The default task ordering is DDUR (Decreasing Duration), the different options are listed in the section "Ordering".

 ## Adapted bin Packing Heuristics
 - `myFF`: First Fit